DSCI-310/DSCI-310-Group-9-/README.md

 Written in Python language, this project aims to train a Logistic Regression model provided in the scikit-learn package to predict the car price based on the door count, passenger capacity, trunk space, safety, class, and maintenance.
 Our training employs 10-fold cross validation to tune the hypter-parameters to avoid overfitting while making the best use of our training set.
 The dataset used for training is the Car Evaluation dataset retrived from the UC Irvine Machine Learning Repository.

 ## Porject Execution
-The code for this project is included in the data_analysis.ipynb in the repositoy.
+The code for this project is included in the car_analysis.ipynb in the repositoy.
 In order to properly run and get reproducable result, please use the Dockerfile we created and attached in this repository to construct a container with the same environment we used for development, then run the jupyter notebook inside the container.
 Please follow the instructions presented here to set up the container.

 Inside directory with Dockerfile do this to build the image:
 `docker build -t dsci-group-9 .`